 The journey to Botswana’s legendary Mashatu Game Reserve was born from a moment of inspired divergence.
-While my wife planned for an adventurous equestrian safari, a simple question, while reading the book Long Way Down by Ewan McGregor and Charley Boorman, sparked a corresponding mountain biking adventure.
+While my wife planned for an adventurous equestrian safari, a simple question while reading the book Long Way Down by Ewan McGregor and Charley Boorman sparked a corresponding mountain biking adventure.
 This set the stage for two separate but parallel odysseys sharing one incredible African backdrop.
 Following a necessary but brief stopover in South Africa — where in Pretoria, the arresting purple bloom of the jacarandas provided a vivid counterpoint to the region’s raw power, before an intimate walk with elephants at a local sanctuary left us in quiet awe — we arrived in the bush.
-The dual nature of the safari immediately became apparent: the equestrians blended into the landscape atop horses, while on my mountain bike, I was a distinctly vulnerable, two-wheeled guest, forcing an acute, profound awareness of every movement and every sight.
+The dual nature of the safari immediately became apparent: the equestrians glided into the landscape atop horseback, while on my mountain bike, I was a distinctly vulnerable, two-wheeled guest, forcing an acute, profound awareness of every movement and every sight.

-The Botswana Series: What’s Next This overview is just the start.
+This overview is just the start.
 Over the next few weeks, I’ll be breaking down the specifics logistics and tactical details of the trip.
 Upcoming posts will cover:

 - The Rig: Why using a moderately worn out rental bike added to the adventure and maintenance tips to keep things running.